Harris Tweed weaving

 The tweed returns to the mill in its ‘greasy state’ and here it passes through the nimble hands of experienced and sharp-eyed darners who correct even the smallest of flaws.
 Once ready, the cloth is finished.
 Dirt, oil and other impurities are removed by washing and beating in soda and soapy water, before it is dried, steamed, pressed and cropped to a perfect, flawless condition.

 By an Act of Parliament, Harris Tweed can only be made in the Outer Hebrides of Scotland.
 The HTA and all three mills and are located on the Isle of Lewis.
 Currently, all registered weavers live throughout Lewis and Harris.

 Harris Tweed does depend on the market and fashion trends to ensure that there is a demand for the cloth.

-With Harris Tweed having its own Act of Parliament, we have to ensure that all of our cloth is made from 100% pure virgin wool, dyed and spun at one of our 3 mills, hand woven by a registered weaver here on the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
+With Harris Tweed having its own Act of Parliament, makers have to ensure that all of their cloth is made from 100 per cent pure virgin wool, dyed and spun at one of 3 mills, hand woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
 However, a lot of people find this part of the charm of Harris Tweed.

 Obtaining a loom is currently the greatest challenge for all wishing to enter into the sector, and this is something that potential weavers have to source before they can begin training.